 This article aims to determine what the use and non-use of Saami archaeological terms - for example, for different types of burials, dwellings, sacred sites, and artifacts - reveal about language policies in Saami archaeological research published in Finland from 1970 to 2019.
 The research data consist of Saami archaeological works published in scientific publication forums, such as archaeological and multidisciplinary journals, and publication series.
 The data contained 138 Saami archaeological publications.
 From the data, I collected the used Saami terms using the method of content analysis.
 The analysis of the data reveals that 65 different Saami terms were used in 63 publications.
+Thirty-nine of the terms were used only in one publication, and only five terms were used in more than ten publications.
 According to analysis, there were no formal policies or norms on how Saami terms should be used in archaeological research.